-When a student is absent for any of the reasons listed above, he or she shall provide appropriate documentation of that absence as lawful as required by policy of the local school and as made known to parents through the school handbook.
+When a student must miss school, a written excuse signed by a parent or guardian must be presented to the student's teacher on the day the student returns after an absence.
 Such documentation shall be kept on file.
 If there is any question regarding lawful absences, a person designated by the principal shall make contact with the parent or guardian of the child.

-If a student is to be absent for medical or dental appointments, court or administrative proceedings, religious observances or educational opportunities, the parent shall, except in emergencies, file the excuse and the dates for absences with the principal ahead of the date that the student is to be absent.
+If a student is to be absent for medical or dental appointments, court or administrative proceedings, religious observances or educational opportunities, the parent shall, except in emergencies, file the excuse and the dates for absences with the principal ahead of the date that the student is to be absent